wuxb45/wormhole/README.md

 The Wormhole index structure was introduced in paper ["Wormhole: A Fast Ordered Index for In-memory Data Management"](https://www.cs.uic.edu/~wuxb/papers/wormhole.pdf) by Xingbo Wu, Fan Ni, and Song Jiang ([ACM DL](https://dl.acm.org/citation.cfm?id=3303955)).

-This repository maintains a reference implementation of the Wormhole index structure on x86\_64 Linux with SSE 4.2.
+This repository maintains a reference implementation of the Wormhole index structure on x86\_64 Linux/FreeBSD with SSE 4.2.
 The implementation has been well tuned on Xeon E5-26xx v4 CPUs with some aggressive optimizations.

 Experimental ARM64(AArch64) support has been added.
 The code has not been optimized for ARM64.

 ## Highlights:
+* (New) `merge` (Merge a new kv with existing kv) and `delr` (delete range) operations have been added.
+They are all thread-safe.
 * Thread-safety: all operations, including `get`, `set`, `inplace-update (inp)`, `del`, `iter-seek`, `iter-peek`, `iter-skip` etc., are thread-safe.
 See `stresstest.c` for more thread-safe operations.
 * Keys can contain any value, including binary zeros (`'\0'`).
 Their sizes are always explicitly specified in `struct kv`.
 * Long keys are welcome!
 The key-length field (`klen` in `struct kv`) is a 32-bit unsigned integer and the maximum size of a key is 4294967295.